MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD08_DEMO.md

 #### Set a Breakpoint in JavaScript code

 1. On the Windows 8 **Start** screen, click the **Desktop** tile.
-2. On the Windows taskbar, click **Internet Explorer**.
+2. On the Windows taskbar, click **Microsoft Edge**.
-3. In Internet Explorer, browse to the file **E:\Mod08\Democode\Document.html**.
+3. In Microsoft Edge, browse to the file **Allfiles\Mod08\Democode\Document.html**.
-4. If the message **Internet Explorer restricted this webpage from running scripts or ActiveX controls** appears, click **Allow blocked content**.
+4. If the message **Microsoft Edge restricted this webpage from running scripts or ActiveX controls** appears, click **Allow blocked content**.
 5. Press F12 to display the Developer Tools window.
-6. If the F12 Developer Tools window appears as a pane in Internet Explorer, in the F12 Developer Tools pane, click **Unpin**.
+6. If the F12 Developer Tools window appears as a pane in Microsoft Edge, in the F12 Developer Tools pane, click **Unpin**.

 >**Note:** This action causes the F12 Developer Tools to appear in a standalone window.